 The cuteness was too much for Fluttershy and she simply couldn't contain the squeal that bubbled up in her throat.
-Startled, the griffon perked and jumped back at the strange noise, but returned to her previous position, her large amber eyes silently pleading for more head caresses, which the pony gladly gave.
+Startled, the griffon perked and jumped back at the strange noise, but returned to her previous position.
+Her large amber eyes silently pleaded for more head caresses, which the pony gladly gave.

 Turning his head to face the pegasus, he extended the hand holding the white pill to her.
 "Here's something to help take that pain away."

 "Oh, um… Thank you."
 Fluttershy reached out to take the large capsule into her mouth.
 The dragon touched the rim of the water glass to her bottom lip, tilted it up ever so slightly and she felt the liquid wash the pill down her throat.
 Once the reptile took the empty glass away, she smiled up at him.
 She was grateful for all that he had done for her, and for the baby griffon.
 They sure had been fortunate that he had come to their rescue.
 "Thank you so much for… everything."